 Paying your building consent deposit

-The amount payable is dependent on cost of work as follows:
+The amount payable is dependent on cost of work, this information is available on our Fees and Charges page.

 Online applications